trustoverip/spec-up-t-website/docs/intro.md

 - a `spec/` directory with a sample markdown files
 - a `docs` directory with a sample index.html file
 - a `node_modules` directory, a `package.json` file and a `package-lock.json` file (these three elements belong to the `npm` system)

+### View your specification

+So the `index.html` is the endresult.
+You should view it in a browser.
+The simplest way to do so is go to the file with your Explorer, Finder or other file manager, and double-click on it.
+Usually it now opens in your browser.

+If not, go to the browser, and try to open the file from the browser menu.

 ## More info